 The projected image appears clear in the center but hazy towards the edges

-Cheap LCD pico projectors often suffer from distortion
+Cheap LCD portable projectors often suffer from distortion

 The image shows a BenQ GV1 with 180lm brightness on the left compared to a single-panel LCD projector with a measured brightness level of 90lm.
 Not only is the DLP-based GV1 significantly smaller, its brightness is also double that of the LCD projector.

-This article provides consumers a better understanding of pico projectors, helps recognize marketing tricks and misleading specs, and shows how to avoid being tricked by certain brands.
-Knowing the tricks of the trade described above, your best choice for the most effective projector with the best imaging technology is a DLP pico projector.
+This article provides consumers a better understanding of portable projectors, helps recognize marketing tricks and misleading specs, and shows how to avoid being tricked by certain brands.
+Knowing the tricks of the trade described above, your best choice for the most effective projector with the best imaging technology is a DLP portable projector.

 1.Higher contrast ratio for greater depth.